platformio/platformio-core/docs/platforms/teensy.rst

     * - :ref:`framework_arduino`
       - Arduino Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.

+    * - :ref:`framework_mbed`
+      - The mbed framework The mbed SDK has been designed to provide enough hardware abstraction to be intuitive and concise, yet powerful enough to build complex projects.
+It is built on the low-level ARM CMSIS APIs, allowing you to code down to the metal if needed.
+In addition to RTOS, USB and Networking libraries, a cookbook of hundreds of reusable peripheral and module libraries have been built on top of the SDK by the mbed Developer Community.

 Boards
 ------